-COVID-19 continues to spread throughout the United States and other countries across the world, and the duration and severity of the effects are currently unknown.
-The pandemic has impacted the Company and could materially impact our financial results in the future.
-The Consolidated Financial Statements presented herein reflect estimates and assumptions made by management at December 31, 2020 and for the twelve months ended December 31, 2020.
+The Consolidated Financial Statements presented herein reflect estimates and assumptions made by management at December 31, 2021 and for the twelve months ended December 31, 2021.

 Such estimates and assumptions affect, among other things, the Company's goodwill, long-lived asset and indefinite-lived intangible asset valuation; inventory valuation; valuation of deferred income taxes and income tax contingencies; and the allowance for expected credit losses and bad debt.
-Events and changes in circumstances arising after February 11, 2021, including those resulting from the impacts of COVID-19, will be reflected in management's estimates for future periods.
+Events and changes in circumstances arising after February 10, 2022, including those resulting from the impacts of COVID-19 pandemic or other macroeconomic factors, will be reflected in management's estimates for future periods.